agimenezromero/NHT-Gray-Model/README.md

 ## Simulation from restart

 To run a simulation from a restart only the `init_restart` and `restart_folder` are needed to initialise the class.
 If the class is initialized with some of the other arguments of the exemple above they will be simply ignored.
+(We set the regime temperature to 'high' here for consistency with the restart example script in the Example folder).

 ```python
 from GrayModelLibrary import *